KhaleelKhan/academic-kickstart/content/authors/admin/_index.md

 education:
   courses:
-  - course: M.Sc in Information and Communication Engineering,
+  - course: M.Sc in Information and Communication Engineering
     institution: Technische Universität Darmstadt, Germany
-    year: 2018
+    year: 2016 - 2018
   - course: BE in Electronics and Communication Engineering
     institution: Visvesvaraya Technological University, India
-    year: 2013
+    year: 2009 - 2013

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the